The trials and tribulations of being in a lockdown in the UK.

 There are a number of CS members who live or have a close association with Asia and they are interested in such news, It has nothing to do with positivity or negativity, and everything to do with compassion and empathy, qualities you probably never experienced.

-You are very lucky!
+You are very lucky! wine

 Seafairy, why give up on your dream to travel?
-Sure right now travel is not really possible, but it will return, and you can travel to say Thailand, and then Japan, fixing a destination maybe is the wrong approach
+Sure right now travel is not really possible, but it will return, and you can travel to say Thailand, and then Japan, fixing a destination maybe is the wrong approachdunno

 Just travel anywhere, and see how a new culture grabs you, the world is getting smaller and travel is becoming easier and cheaper, you are young so finding temp work in a different country would not be so hard, that will introduce you to new friends and possibly finance your next trip.

-Make life an adventure
+Make life an adventurewine

 Just travel anywhere, and see how a new culture grabs you, the world is getting smaller and travel is becoming easier and cheaper, you are young so finding temp work in a different country would not be so hard, that will introduce you to new friends and possibly finance your next trip.

-Make life an adventure
+Make life an adventurewine

 I was a fool and should have travelled to Spain when I had the chance last year, At least then I would be able to explore regions not yet visited, and as borders open up, could go further afield.